Food Business Registration

 • The type and location of all proposed fittings and fixtures.

-• Schedule of finishes including a description or specification for finishes and cladding of walls, flooring type, coving details, flooring type.
+• Schedule of finishes including a description or specification for finishes and cladding of walls, flooring type, coving details.

 • Description of all light fittings.